jsbots/AutoFish/README.md

 <p align="center">
 <img src="https://github.com/olesgeras/AutoFish/blob/main/guide_img/fishing-zone.jpg"  width="800">
 </p>

+Click **"Check"** button to check whether there's any red/blue colors in the fishing zone.

 The rule of thumb here is **the better you can see the red/blue feather the better the bot will see it too**:
 - If you can, make your video settings as best as possible, except the weather effects...